chaudron/ovs_perf/README.md

-This setup tutorial needs two machines with Red Hat Enterprise Linux, in this example, we use version 7.3.
+This setup tutorial needs two machines with Red Hat Enterprise Linux, in this example, we use version 8.0 BETA.
 One machine will be used as a traffic generator using TRex, the other one will be the DUT running Open vSwitch.
 We use two Intel 82599ES 10G adapters to interconnect the machines.
 The script will take care of performing the tests with different packet sizes, and set of different